Privacy & Complaints Policy

 If you believe that your privacy has been infringed or a breach of the Australian Privacy Principles has occurred, you are entitled to complain.
 All complaints should initially be in writing and directed to our Complaints Officer.
 We will respond to your complaint as soon as possible, within 30 working days.
 When this is not possible we will contact you to provide an estimate of how long it will take to handle the complaint.

-Where we are unable to resolve your complaints or 45 days have elapsed you may contact CIO.
+Where we are unable to resolve your complaints or 45 days have elapsed you may contact AFCA.

 We are unable to deal with anonymous complaints.
 This is because we are unable to investigate and follow-up such matters unless we know your name.
 In the event however, that an anonymous complaint is received we will note the issues raised and, where necessary, try and resolve them appropriately.